thesoupgirl/angularworkshop/local_server.md

 Download Python using [this](https://www.python.org/downloads/).
 (You can skip this step if you already have Python.)

 Now that you have Python, we can run our local server using this command line command here:  ```python -m SimpleHTTPServer 8000```

+Now you can few your site by going to localhost:8000 in your browser!

+To stop running the server, use the shortcut keys `control + c`.